borkdude/glam/README.md

 ## Usage

-Place `<package-org>/<package-name>.glam.edn` in your Clojure dependency.

-Use this library using `clojure` by using this alias in deps.edn:
+Install glam by using this alias in `deps.edn`:

 ``` clojure
 :glam {:extra-deps